Skip to content

 Commercial property is the most straightforward category, because it behaves like a normal taxable supply.
 The sale of a commercial building and the lease of a commercial building are both standard-rated at 5%.
 That covers offices, retail shops, warehouses, showrooms, industrial units and any other non-residential building.

 Because VAT on commercial property in the UAE follows the ordinary taxable-supply rules, the classification trap here is assuming a lease is somehow outside the scope of VAT.
 It is not.
-Commercial rent is a taxable supply, and a landlord above the registration threshold who fails to charge VAT on it is carrying an undeclared liability that does not disappear just because it was never invoiced.
+Commercial rent is a taxable supply — our guide to VAT on commercial rent in the UAE walks through the tax point on rent cheques and the tenant’s recovery in detail — and a landlord above the registration threshold who fails to charge VAT on it is carrying an undeclared liability that does not disappear just because it was never invoiced.
 If you are letting commercial space, the VAT position needs to be built into the rent from day one — which is exactly the kind of thing our VAT services in Dubai team maps out before a lease is signed rather than after the first return is due.

 Residential property: the first-supply rule

-Residential property is where timing takes over.
+VAT on residential property in the UAE is where timing takes over.
 The rule turns on whether a supply is the first supply of a new residential building or a subsequent one.

 The first supply of a new residential building — its first sale or first lease, made within three years of the building being completed — is zero-rated.
 Zero-rated means VAT applies at 0%.
 The buyer or first tenant pays no VAT, but crucially the supply is still a taxable supply, so the developer retains the right to recover input tax on the construction costs.
 This is the mechanism that keeps VAT out of the price of a new home without stranding the developer’s input tax.